DmitriyShaydurov/smb-main/README.md

 - Each new user automatically becomes an **Admin**.
 - **Admin capabilities:**
   - Upload JSON/XML datasets into MongoDB.
-  - Create their own users.
+  - Create and manage their own users.
-  - Assign read/edit permissions to users.
+  - Assign read/edit permissions.
 - **Data Isolation:**
   - All data is isolated via `admin_id`.
-  - Users can only access their own Admin's data.
 - **API Access:**
-  - Uploaded datasets are automatically available via API.
+  - Uploaded datasets are available via protected API.
-  - Authorized users can retrieve datasets through protected API routes based on their permissions.
 - **Important:**
-  - Any user can become an Admin.
-  - No super-admin exists above all Admins.
+  - No super-admin exists.
+All Admins are equal.

 ---

 ## Data Storage Structure

-SMB stores all dataset records in a single shared MongoDB collection named `records`.
+All dataset records are stored in a single MongoDB collection `records`.

 Each record includes:

-- `admin_id`: to isolate data per Admin.
+- `admin_id`: to isolate data.
-- `dataset_id`: to associate each record with a logical collection (e.g., "employees").
+- `dataset_id`: to group records logically.
-- `data`: raw content of the uploaded JSON row.
+- `data`: uploaded row content.
-- `created_at`: timestamp of the upload.
+- `created_at`: timestamp.

-A separate `datasets` collection stores metadata about uploaded collections:
+Metadata is stored in the `datasets` collection:

 ```json
 {